Betterment vs. Vanguard

 Investors can self-manage their account (there are 140 transaction-fee-free mutual funds and 1,800 commission-free ETFs to choose from).

-And if you’d prefer to leave it to the pros, the Vanguard Personal Advisor will build your portfolio using primarily Vanguard index funds.
-Additionally, since Vanguard is owned by its funds – investors benefit when the company does well, which is pretty cool.
+And if you’d prefer to leave your investment portfolio to the pros, the Vanguard Personal Advisor will build your portfolio using primarily Vanguard index funds.
+Additionally, since Vanguard is owned by its funds investors benefit when the company does well, which is pretty cool.

 Vanguard offers these two investment vehicles:

 - Vanguard Mutual Funds: Vanguard claims their expense rate is 83% less than the industry average – which means less is taken out of your funds.

 - Vanguard Exchange-Traded Funds: According to Vanguard, ETFs combine diversification with lower investment minimums, as well as real-time pricing.